Omar-Dahy/Laptop-to-ESP32-to-Raspberry/README.md

 ## Components Used
 - **Laptop**: Running a Python script to send and receive data.
 - **Raspberry Pi**: Acts as an intermediary, forwarding commands from the Laptop to the ESP32.
-- **ESP32 Uno**: Receives commands, performs actions (e.g., blinking an LED), and sends feedback to the Raspberry Pi.
+- **ESP32 **: Receives commands, performs actions (e.g., blinking an LED), and sends feedback to the Raspberry Pi.
 - **LED**: Attached to the ESP32, blinks based on the commands received.

 ## Setup Instructions